What is spinal cord compression?

 - Foot drop, weakness in a foot causing a limp

-Cauda equina syndrome can develop if the compression occurs in the lumbar region (lower back) and lead to symptoms such as:
+Cauda equina syndrome can develop if the compression occurs in the lumbar region (lower back), and leads to symptoms such as:

 - Pain and weakness in the legs